-The Export and Import section at the NFSA's head office is responsible for coordinating veterinary import control of products of animal origin (POAO) and live animals from third countries by the border inspection posts (BIP).
+The Export and Import section at the NFSA's head office is responsible for coordinating veterinary import control of products of animal origin (POAO) and live animals from third countries by the border control posts (BCPs).

-The section is the national contact point for TRACES and RASFF, not only for the European Commission (EC), but also within the NFSA.
-All the BIPs have access to the RASFF database and they all use TRACES.
+The section is the national contact point for TRACES and RASFF, not only for the European Commission, but also within the NFSA.
+All the BCPs have access to the RASFF database and they all use TRACES.

-BIP, TRACES and RASFF manuals are produced by the section.
+BCP, TRACES and RASFF manuals are produced by the section.
 Circulars concerning border control are also issued when the need arises.
-They provide information on procedures, legislation etc. Relevant information from the European Commission or competent authorities of other countries is sent to the BIPs by email as it becomes available.
+They provide information on procedures, legislation etc. Relevant information from the European Commission or competent authorities of other countries is sent to the BCPs by email as it becomes available.

-Annual seminars for BIP personnel are organised by the Export and Import section in order to discuss and inform about relevant issues and problems.
+Annual seminars for BCP personnel are organised by the Export and Import section in order to discuss and inform about relevant issues and problems.